 Any personal opinions or health experiences written by our team are anecdotal, and should not in any way be considered medical advice.
 However, we support everything we have experienced or presents as facts with research published in medical journals, government health organizations, and reputable news organizations whenever appropriate.

 We, on occasion, use selective affiliate links, which means WellBe may earn a commission from the site linked to if you make a purchase via the link.
 The price you pay is unaffected by whether you click through from WellBe (i.e., on an affiliate link), or go directly to the vendor’s website using a non-affiliate link.
-We only use affiliate links on items we consider love and would include regardless.
+We only use affiliate links on items we love and would include regardless of whether we might earn a commission.

 MEDICAL ADVISORY BOARD